Going Racing !

 Bring:- Racing Licence, Club Membership Card, Commentator's sheet

 Collect: Scrutineering ticket, Race Programme.

-Bring: race car, signing in slip, tools to remove bodywork, helmet, driver’s overalls.
+Bring: race car, signing in slip, tools to remove bodywork, helmet, HANS device, driver's overalls, boots & gloves.

 Collect: scrutineering ticket for car (attach to race car a.s.a.p.)